dealdey/dealdey-api/README.md

 ## Create User

-User information must be provided at checkout
+User information must be provided at checkout.

-> For a cart with shipping item, shipping address must be provided before shipping information.
+> For a cart with shipping item, shipping address must be provided before user information.

 ### HTTP Request